GenesisFR/HowToBecomeGoodAtShooters/README.md

 - the stinger hive temporarily stops working when he's disrupted (TODO: check if it's the same when shocked)

 #### Thrower
-- same as the Black Tusk elite variant, except he fires his airburst launcher much faster
+- same as the Black Tusk elite variant, except he always fires his airburst launcher in volleys of 3
+- the time between grenade shots is affected by veterancy

 ## Credits